NexusGPU/ksight/design/index.md

 Left Sidebar: File tree structure, manage any templates, pattern search input on top, versioned using local git.
 3 parts: pinned templates, my templates, shared templates (from links)
 Right: when click and template, show overview info on top, name, description etc., include template params(name, type, default val), actions like share|save|delete|duplicate, and monaco editor for main area, use `~{}` for template params

-## Workflows
+## Operations

-Layout similar to Templates, but each workflow click is to show overview and run history, when click edit, show monaco editor of typescript, and run button.
+Layout similar to Templates, but each operation click is to show overview and run history, when click edit, show monaco editor of typescript, and run button.
 Actions: Run(with params, default to current active cluster), Run in multiple clusters, need double confirm

-Saved Workflows (Belongs to Operation Menu, each Workflow is a typescript running on frontend);
+Saved Operations (Belongs to Operation Menu, each Operation is a typescript running on frontend);

-Workflow ship with built-in troubleshooting ways:
+Operations ship with built-in troubleshooting ways:
 - General Linux tools: bpftrace strace ，dump mem/stacktrace
 - Language specific tools: go pprof, java arthas etc., c++ gdb
-- Http/grpc/websocket tracing and debug workflow etc.
+- Http/grpc/websocket tracing and debug operation etc.
 - K8S operation flows: batch delete res, remove owner ref

 Run history and output are saved in local file system

+## Boards

+Heading: Opened Custom Boards, Add/Duplicate view.

+Fully customizable dashboard, user can build any View with Add Panel, Add Group, each Panel can be a Resource List View, Resource Detail View, Node/Pod Metrics View, or a Web URL, or an Ad-hoc Terminal, or a Topology Tree View, or a Pod Shell with Pre-defined Commands(prompt user to click run or run with params or not run when open this view), or a Pod Logs, or a Github/Ksight Operation Trigger, or a Resource Status View, or a Events View.

 ## Security